Where can I find PREVNAR 20?

 PNEU-P-23: Pneumovax 23

 Yes.
-Side effects include headache, joint/muscle pain, pain/tenderness at the injection site, fatigue, swelling/redness at the injection site, fever, allergic reactions (including swelling, shortness of breath, wheezing), diarrhea, nausea, vomiting, rash and swelling of the face/lips/mouth/tongue/throat which may cause difficulty in swallowing or breathing, itching/hives at the injection site, swollen glands in the neck/armpit/groin, and chills.
-Severe allergic reaction, shock, or cardiovascular collapse were seen with Prevnar 13 and may also be seen with Prevnar 20.
-These are not all the possible side effects you may have when receiving Prevnar 20.
+Side effects include swelling/redness at the injection site, fever, allergic reactions (including swelling, shortness of breath, wheezing), diarrhea, nausea, vomiting, rash and swelling of the face/lips/mouth/tongue/throat which may cause difficulty in swallowing or breathing, itching/hives at the injection site, swollen glands in the neck/armpit/groin, and chills.
+The following side effects were seen with PREVNAR 13, and may also be seen with PREVNAR 20: severe allergic reaction, shock, or cardiovascular collapse; swelling of lips, face, or throat, enlarged lymph nodes or glands near the vaccination site, hives, redness and irritation, and itching at the injection site, and a rash causing itchy red blotches.
+These are not all the possible side effects you may have when receiving PREVNAR 20.
 If you experience any side effects not listed here, tell your healthcare professional.

 Study results have indicated that you may be at increased risk of pneumococcal disease if you are aged 50+, or 18+ living with immunocompromising conditions or taking medications that suppress your immune system, or have one of the following risk factors: diabetes, chronic heart disease, smoking, cancer, chronic liver disease, alcoholism, certain neurological conditions, and/or living in long-term care facilities.
 Take the Risk Factor Quiz